s-digiro/NyavaScript/README.md

 # To Do
+[ ] Move closures in scopes to their own functions?
 [ ] pass all args to macro
 [ ] Add tests to make sure McCarthy scope contains what we expect it to [ ] Pass env to macro